jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

 ## Gateway arguments
 ### Runtime attributes
-The runtime injects some attributes into the Gateway classes.
-You can use the to setup your custom gateway:
+Jina injects some attributes into the Gateway classes.
+You can use them to set up your custom gateway:
 * name: gateway pod name.
 * logger: Jina logger object.
 * tracing: whether runtime tracing is enabled or not.